-What is Earnest Money When Buying a House in Maryland?
+What is an Earnest Money Deposit in Maryland?

 Homebuyers may not always need a down payment when they need to get a loan.
-For example, the USDA loan requires no downpayment.
-However, what buyers often don’t know is that they will need cash to use for an “earnest money deposit” (also known as “good faith money)”.
+For example, the USDA loan requires no downpayment whatsoever.
+However, what buyers often don’t know is that they will need cash to use for an “earnest money deposit” (also known as “Good Faith Money, EMD or House Deposit”).
 This money can either be provided by the buyers themselves, or gifted from a family member.

 An earnest money deposit sets in advance – at the time of contract formation – what the monetary value of damages shall be in the event of contract breach by one of the parties.

 In other words, should the buyers fail to hold up their end of the bargain, the seller agrees not to sue, but instead to keep the amount of the earnest money deposit.
+Keep in mind, the seller ONLY gets to keep the money when the buyer breaches the sales contract.
 Likewise, if the sellers fails to hold up their end of the sales contract, the buyers can get their earnest money back.
 More details about this scenario are below.

-Technically, earnest money in Maryland is not required by law.
-However, it’s an initial deposit that is customarily submitted with an offer to purchase a house in Maryland.
-The amount of the earnest money deposit is part of the contract to purchase a house in Maryland.
-Home sellers expect a buyer to make that initial deposit as proof that buyer is serious about buying the property.
+Technically, according to the Maryland earnest money deposit law, earnest money in Maryland is not required.
+However, it’s an initial deposit that is customarily submitted with an offer, and part of the contract, to purchase a house in Maryland.
+Home sellers expect a buyer to make that initial deposit as proof that the buyer is serious about buying the property.
 It’s like a “security deposit” or “putting a house on layaway” until the loan is approved.

 What Happens if a Buyer Does Not Deposit Earnest Money?

 A buyer in Maryland who does not deposit earnest money has little chance of having their offer accepted.
 This is because sellers want to know buyers are serious and willing to make an initial deposit.

 How to Pay Earnest Money